ScreaMy7/owasp-mastg/demos/android/MASVS-CODE/MASTG-DEMO-0043/MASTG-DEMO-0043.md

 ### Sample

-The code snippet shows that an implicit intent is used to launch an activity using Intent without specifying the target component.
-This could allow malicious applications to hijack the intent.
+The manifest snippet defines an exported activity that contains an `<intent-filter>` with a custom action.
+This makes the component accessible to any application on the device that registers the same intent action, potentially enabling a malicious app to intercept such intents.

-{{ ../MASTG-DEMO-0042/MastgTest_reversed.java # ../MASTG-DEMO-0042/AndroidManifest_reversed.xml }}
+{{ ../MASTG-DEMO-0042/AndroidManifest_reversed.xml }}

 ### Steps

 Let's run our @MASTG-TOOL-0110 rule against the manifest file and code.

-{{ ../../../../rules/mastg-android-implicit-intent-start-activity.yml }}

-{{ ../../../../rules/mastg-android-exported-activity.yml }}
+{{ ../../../../rules/mastg-android-custom-intent-intercept.yml }}

 {{ run.sh }}

 ### Observation

-The first semgrep output shows that the implicit Intent usage in the code (e.g., `Intent.setAction(...)`, then starts activity with `startActivity`.

-The second semgrep output shows that `org.owasp.mastestapp.VulnerableActivity` is an exported activity declared in the `AndroidManifest.xml`.
-It contains an `<intent-filter>` block that registers a custom action.
+Semgrep identifies that the `org.owasp.mastestapp.VulnerableActivity` component is both:

+- Marked as `android:exported="true"`

+- Declares an `<intent-filter>` with a custom action `org.owasp.mastestapp.PROCESS_SENSITIVE_DATA`.

+This configuration allows any third-party app to register the same action and receive the implicit intent, enabling potential hijacking of sensitive data.

 ### Evaluation

-The test fails because of presence of both an implicit intent usage in the code and an exported activity with a matching action confirms a vulnerability in the component that can be exploited by attacker application.
+The test fails because the exported activity is reachable via a custom implicit action.
+This exposes internal functionality to untrusted apps and violates Android’s component exposure guidelines.